altocodenl/tagaway/readme.md

 3. maximum:
    - ms-all:    maximum ms for successful requests for all endpoints
    - ms-auth:   maximum ms for successful requests for POST /auth
-   - ms-pic:    maximum ms for successful requests for GET /pic
+   - ms-piv:    maximum ms for successful requests for GET /piv
    - ms-thumb:  maximum ms for successful requests for GET /thumb
    - ms-upload: maximum ms for successful requests for POST /upload
    - ms-delete: maximum ms for successful requests for POST /delete